+In response, the arts have rapidly pivoted to tiny shows, domestic chats, bedroom gigs, simultaneous listening, re-runs and intimate glimpses into the lives of others.
+A locked down audience has responded with increased streaming and engagement, proof, were it needed, of the centrality of culture tour well-being.
+The pandemic has shown that culture matters and being able to connect to our cultural communities matters also.
 The cultural sector has engaged beyond entertaining through creative content, emphasising its deep connection to communities.
 Festival suppliers are donating generators to hospitals, venues are becoming local markets, cafes are making meals for vulnerable communities and costume departments are manufacturing PPE.

-Almost overnight theatres, clubs and museums have gone dark, festivals are still fields and tours never leave the curbside the data on mortality rates and the laying bare of inequalities, the broken bits that reveal the flaws in the making, it is culture that will create the narratives of memory once the immediacy of the moment is past.
+Culture is a response to the world around us, and this moment will be remembered culturally.
+Alongside the data on mortality rates and the laying bare of inequalities, the broken bits that reveal the flaws in the making, it is culture that will create the narratives of memory once the immediacy of the moment is past.